park-sangbeom/park-sangbeom.github.io/_posts/2024-02-18-how-to-set-up-docker.md

 ```bash
 echo "<html><body><h1>Hello from Docker!</h1></body></html>" > index.html && docker run -d --name nginx-ubuntu -p 8080:80 -v $(pwd)/index.html:/var/www/html/index.html ubuntu:22.04 bash -c "apt-get update && apt-get install -y nginx && nginx -g 'daemon off;'"
 ```

-## Conclusion

-This guide has covered everything you need to know about using Ubuntu with Docker, from basic container operations to advanced multi-container applications and optimization techniques.
-Docker provides a powerful way to create consistent, reproducible environments for development, testing, and production, and Ubuntu serves as an excellent base for containerized applications due to its widespread support and compatibility.

-By following the best practices outlined in this guide, you can create efficient, secure, and maintainable Docker images for your Ubuntu-based applications.
-As you become more comfortable with Docker, you'll discover even more ways to leverage containerization to improve your development workflow and application deployment processes.